-The operation is to be conducted in accordance with these Fund Rules, the Articles of Association for the Fund Management Company, the Swedish UCITS Act and other applicable legislation.
+Operations are conducted in accordance with these Fund Rules, the Articles of Association for the Fund Management Company, the Swedish UCITS Act and other applicable legislation.

-§ 2 Fund Manager
+Section 2 Fund manager

-The Fund is managed by Storebrand Fonder AB, corporate ID number 556397-8922, referred to in these Rules as the Management
+The Fund is managed by Storebrand Fonder AB, corporate ID number 556397-8922, referred to in these Rules as the Fund company.

-§ 3 The Depository and its details
+Section 3 The Depository and its tasks

 J.P.
-Morgan SE, Stockholm Bankfilial (bank branch), corporate ID number 516406-1110, referred to below as
+Morgan SE, Stockholm Bankfilial (bank branch), corporate ID number 516406-1110, hereinafter referred to as "the depositary".